acconeer/acconeer-python-exploration/docs/ref_apps/a121/breathing.rst

 As the frequency bins of the PSD are discrete, peak interpolation is utilized to further improve the estimation accuracy.

-The PSD is not calculated at each time step as the majority of the fifo buffer consists of the same data it did during the pervious time step.
+The PSD is not calculated at each time step as the majority of the FIFO buffer consists of the same data it did during the previous time step.
-Instead, the PSD is analyzed once half ot the buffer contains new data, e.g., if the time series length is 20 s, there will be 10 s between evaluations of the PSD.
+Instead, the PSD is analyzed once half of the buffer contains new data, e.g., if the time series length is 20 s, there will be 10 s between evaluations of the PSD.

 Application states
 ------------------